2026-04-22T00:00:00-04:00

 TIME: 4 p.m.

-PLACE: In person at the Museum and virtual via zoom
+PLACE: In-person at the F.I.
+Theater and virtual via zoom

 Our parks, preserves, and remaining wildlands – no matter how grand in scale – are too small and separated from one another to sustain the native trees, plants, insects, and animals on which our ecosystems depend.
 We can fix this problem by practicing conservation outside of wildlands, where we live, work, shop, farm, and ranch.
 Thus, the concept for Homegrown National Park: a national challenge to create diverse ecosystems in our yards, communities, farms, and surrounding lands by reducing lawn, planting native, and removing invasives.